If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Thanks to Morgasm for sending me this CBD lube to test and review.
 All opinions and experiences are, as always, mine.
 Affiliate links appear in this post.

-And sometimes I can get there, but it takes a long time.
-Or what feels like a long time to me, though I think I’m actually fairly average.
 According to the International Society for Sexual Medicine, one study showed that the average person with a vulva (they said “woman” but let’s use inclusive language here) takes around 14 minutes to climax during partnered sex.
 It is a little unclear whether the researchers were using “partnered sex” synonymously with “intercourse”.
 However, I’m assuming they are referring to any kind of partnered sexual activity since anything from 50% to 80% (depending on which study you believe) of people with vulvas don’t orgasm solely from penetration at all.

-Why Fake Orgasms?
+Why Fake An Orgasm?

-I’ve definitely faked orgasms in the past, and for a few different reasons.
-At the absolute worst, when I was in an abusive relationship, faking it was sometimes the best way to get things I didn’t like and didn’t feel comfortable with to be over.
+I’ve definitely pretended to orgasm in the past, at various times and for a few different reasons.
+At the absolute worst, when I was in an abusive relationship, faking orgasms was sometimes the best way to get things I didn’t like to end.
 In those relationships, even if the sex itself was consensual, it wasn’t necessarily safe to ask for what actually felt good and would help me to get off.
-Abusive men don’t take well to any threats to their egos.
+Abusive men don’t take well to any threat to their egos, and turns out “I didn’t come” is a pretty big ego threat.

-Why I Decided to Stop
+Why I Decided to Stop Faking It

 Quite a few years ago now, I swore off faking orgasms.
 So what changed?
 A few things.